osamuaoki/osamu-utils/README.md

 * `~/.benrc`
 * `~/.devscripts`
 * `~/.gitconfig`
-* `~/.imediff2`
 * `~/.pbuilderrc`
 * `~/.quiltrc-dpkg`
 * `~/.vimrc`
 * `~/.debrc`

-These dotfiles are installed into the HOME directory of the user.
+These dot files are installed into the HOME directory of the user.

 ## pbuilder-files